domonda/api/README.md

 }
 ```

-If you want to query all documents with the additional information of the import user you can achieve this by using the
+If you want to query all documents with the additional information of the import user, you can achieve this by using the
-field `userByImportedBy` which gets you the associated user.
+field `userByImportedBy`, which gets you the associated user.

 ```gql
 {